Deep Reinforcement Learning with Spiking Q-learning: Method

 \subsection{Deep Q-learning}

 The goal of RL algorithm is to train a strategy to maximize the expected cumulative reward in a Markov decision process (MDP).
-In RL tasks, the agent interacts with the environment through a series of observations ($s$), actions ($a$) and rewards ($r$).
+In a RL task, the agent interacts with the environment through a series of observations ($s$), actions ($a$) and rewards ($r$).
 The Q-value function $Q(s,a)$ is to estimate the expected cumulative rewards of performing action $a$ at $s$.
-We refer to a neural network function approximator with weights $\theta$ as the Q-network, which can be learned by minimizing the mean-squared error in the Bellman equation during the training process.
-Therefore, the loss function is defined as follows:
+We refer to a neural network function approximator with weights $\theta$ as the Q-network, which can be learned by minimizing the mean-squared error in the Bellman equation in training.
+Therefore, the loss function is defined as follows: \begin{small}